lricoy/gilded-rose-nodejs/README.md

   - "Conjured" items degrade in *quality* twice as fast as normal items

-Feel free to make any changes to the *update_quality* method and add any new code as long as everything still works correctly.
+Feel free to make any changes to the *updateQuality* method and add any new code as long as everything still works correctly.
 However, do not alter the *Item* class or *items* property (in programExample) as those belong to the goblin in the corner who will insta-rage and one-shot you as he doesn't believe in shared code